 6.4 Public awareness of medieval sites and their meaning must be extended, by improving the facilities at sites now open to the public, notably at Wharram Percy, Cosmeston (Glamorgan) and West Stow (Suffolk), by putting more sites on display, and by encouraging the use of imaginative methods of exposition, such as the reconstruction of houses and settlements.
 We are confident that the enthusiasm felt by visitors to deserted villages when the sites are explained and their past existence evoked by a skilful guide or audio-visual system is important in ensuring the preservation and understanding of the medieval landscape.

-6.5 Archaeological projects have helped in a few instances to heighten public awareness of medieval sites and the archaeology, and public-orientated projects, such as Whittlewood have also enabled better recognition of local sites, resources and materials.
+6.5 Archaeological projects have helped in a few instances to heighten public awareness of medieval sites, and public-orientated projects, such as Whittlewood have also enabled better recognition of local sites, resources and materials.
 We particularly welcome moves by Aimhigher to widen participation in archaeology through the Higher Education Field Academy.
 This allowed school students to participate in the investigation of the archaeology of villages.

 6.6 The academic research agenda combines the need to address recent preoccupations, and to take into account new questions.
 We need to extend our understanding of regional differences, and to assess the influence of the natural environment, and define the extent to which people moulded the landscape and settlement pattern to their own needs.
 The role of government, or lordship, or market relations in forming regional cultures must be considered.
 For the study of settlement, the origins and development of different types of settlement and the associated contrasts in landscapes remain central questions.
 After that formative period, the subsequent changes in settlements, including their growth, shrinkage or desertion, are debated but imperfectly understood.
 The household is a subject until recently neglected by archaeologists and there is an opportunity to examine the experiences of builders and users of medieval houses by the study of building and settlement plans, artefacts and their distribution.
 This field of research has the potential to throw light on such fundamental issues as consumption and the family, including gender relationships.
 Archaeological theory has played relatively little part in interpreting the medieval past, but its application to medieval settlement studies may provide new insights into this area of study.